 Trained as a theologian, he received appointment to the National Science Board in 1954 and began an education in science and technology that would serve him well in several capacities, particularly as representative of the Vatican to the International Atomic Energy Agency from 1956 to 1970.
 He became a vocal advocate for the elimination of nuclear arms and organized meetings of internationally known scientists and theologians to make common cause against atomic weapons.
 Yet he was not anti-military; indeed, at one point in his life, he wanted to become a military chaplain.
 He staunchly defended the legitimacy of ROTC on campuses and respected the role of the armed services.
 He flew in an Air Force jet that matched the speed of a bullet, and after retirement hitched a ride on a nuclear submarine to Hawaii.
 NASA’s mission fascinated him, and he was a finalist for a civilian slot on a space vehicle before those were eliminated after the Challenger disaster.
 As a theologian, he did not think Earth was necessarily the Creator’s only work.

-After a year’s sabbatical away from campus in 1987-88, Father Hesburgh began a retirement virtually as busy as his days as University President and frequent-flyer public servant—commissions and committees galore, heavy correspondence and phone calls, frequent office traffic, more speaking invitations than could ever be accepted.
-As the macular degeneration that has affected his eyes has grown worse, however, he has curtailed his activities, but not his intellectual curiosity.
-The Library of Congress supplies him with recorded books, and major stories in the New York Times and other publications are read to him.
-He never complains.
-“I just want to do what I can as long as I can and not bellyache about what I can’t do,” he tells people.
+After a year’s sabbatical away from campus in 1987–88, Father Hesburgh began a retirement virtually as busy as his days as University President and frequent-flyer public servant—commissions and committees galore, heavy correspondence and phone calls, frequent office traffic, more speaking invitations than could ever be accepted.
+As the macular degeneration that affected his eyes grew worse, however, he curtailed his activities, but not his intellectual curiosity.
+The Library of Congress supplied him with recorded books, and major stories in the New York Times and other publications were read to him.
+He never complained.
+“I just want to do what I can as long as I can and not bellyache about what I can’t do,” he told people.

-He has relished the contact with young people that retirement on a college campus brings.
-He has given lectures in classrooms on peace and justice issues as often as asked, and he never turned down an opportunity to say Mass in a campus residence hall.
-He has made it a point to chat with students on the library elevators, and he has remained optimistic about young people.
-“They are a positive force for good in the world,” he says.
-Students have had easy access to his library office, and they have taken the opportunity, sometimes to interview him for a classroom paper, sometimes to get personal advice.
-He is everyone’s grandfather.
-He continues to say Mass in his office chapel daily; liturgies after home football games have been crowded with a congregation of alumni and friends.
-He has most of the Mass committed to memory, and someone in attendance would read what he could not.
+He relished the contact with young people that retirement on a college campus brings.
+He gave lectures in classrooms on peace and justice issues as often as asked, and he never turned down an opportunity to say Mass in a campus residence hall.
+He made it a point to chat with students on the library elevators, and he remained optimistic about young people.
+“They are a positive force for good in the world,” he said.
+Students had easy access to his library office, and they often took the opportunity, sometimes to interview him for a classroom paper, sometimes to get personal advice.
+He was everyone’s grandfather.
+He continued to say Mass in his office chapel daily; liturgies after home football games were crowded with a congregation of alumni and friends.
+He had most of the Mass committed to memory, and someone in attendance would read what he could not.

 When he came to Notre Dame as a student in 1934, Theodore Martin Hesburgh was given the campus laundry number 00652.
-He still has the same number.
+He still had the same number at his death.